-- 2. Energy: Address the energy needs of Puerto Rico through the transformation of electric power infrastructure into an affordable system, reliable and innovative, which at the same time reduces the adverse health impacts of people and the environment. - Natural Infrastructure: Improve the health and well-being of the people, promote the economic development and reduce exposure to hazards through sustainable use of the natural resources of Puerto Rico. - 4.
-Economic Development: Develop a wide variety of economic activities that increase the resilience of Puerto Rico and improve existing capacities, employment opportunities and reduce inequalities. - 5.
-Physical Infrastructure: Develop and maintain infrastructure systems that are accessible, integrated, flexible and robust enough for them to be sustain crucial operations for the well-being of Puerto Ricans. - 6.
+- 1. Housing: Develop a series of strategies that reduce exposure to risks and that promotes the empowerment of the community, by facing the diversity of socioeconomic conditions, types of housing and tenure in Puerto Rico. - 2.
+Energy: Address the energy needs of Puerto Rico through the transformation of electric power infrastructure into an affordable system, reliable and innovative, which at the same time reduces the adverse health impacts of people and the environment. - Natural Infrastructure: Improve the health and well-being of the people, promote the economic development and reduce exposure to hazards through sustainable use of the natural resources of Puerto Rico. - 4.
+Economic Development: Develop a wide variety of economic activities that increase the resilience of Puerto Rico and improve existing capacities, employment opportunities and reduce inequalities.

+- 5. Physical Infrastructure: Develop and maintain infrastructure systems that are accessible, integrated, flexible and robust enough for them to be sustain crucial operations for the well-being of Puerto Ricans. - 6.
 Health, Education & Social Services: Develop initiatives that guarantee the provision of health, educational and social services to reduce existing and future vulnerabilities, and in turn, chart the path towards greater equity and well-being with more participation of people in its definition and implementation.

-HUD DAMAGE ASSESSMENT AND RECOVERY STRATEGIES REPORT
+HUD DAMAGE ASSESSMENT AND RECOVERY STRATEGIES REPORT6